FAQ – Rural

 Q – How was I detected and can I be sure that the equipment was working properly?

-A- Vehicles exceeding the speed limit can be detected in a number of ways but the Gloucestershire Road Safety Partnership uses the following equipment:
+A- Vehicles exceeding the speed limit can be detected in a number of ways but the Gloucestershire Road Safety Team uses the following equipment:

 - Static Gatsometer (GATSO) Cameras (unmanned).